The best packable rain jackets for cycling 2024

 Reasons to avoid

 Like the Pearl Izumi Attack Barrier, this is a jacket created for those ‘just in case’ rides, where the weather forecast looks changeable.
 However, the Emergency 2 from Castelli is fully waterproof, using a 2.5 layer fabric that combines with a waterproof zipper and details that include a long tail and wrist closures designed to work with gloves.
-All told, it makes it more versatile than many other packable jackets.
+All told, we found it more versatile than many other packable jackets.

 This versatility is extended by the cut - Castelli says it's designed to fit over its Gabba jersey and it’s also offered in both a men’s and women’s version.
 Added to the 360 degree reflectivity it makes it a good option for commuting, where you might need to wear it over a layer or two.
 As for its packability, it’s created to fit into an integrated stuff pocket.
 Castelli acknowledges that to keep the price point down, the Emergency 2 doesn’t excel in the breathability stakes - but as the name suggests, this isn’t a jacket to wear for the entirety of a ride anyway.